ha5ha6/judy_blog/_posts/2021-1-9-maththinking.markdown

 Lejeune Dirichlet, Richard Dedekind, Bernhard Riemann ...

 Dirichlet: forget the formula and concentrate on what the function does in terms of input-output behavior.
 A function is any rule that takes objects of one kind and procduces new objects from them
-i.e. if x is rational, set f(x)=0; if x is irrational, set f(x)=1
+eg. if x is rational, set f(x)=0; if x is irrational, set f(x)=1

-Mathematicians began to study the properties of such abstract functions, specified not by some formula but by their behavior. i.e. does the function have the property that when you present it with different starting values it always produces different answers? <- injectivity
+Mathematicians began to study the properties of such abstract functions, specified not by some formula but by their behavior. eg. does the function have the property that when you present it with different starting values it always produces different answers? <- injectivity

 => real analysis: Some particular properties of real-valued sequences and functions that real analysis studies include convergence, limits, continuity, smoothness, differentiability and integrability.